telerik/document-processing-docs/libraries/radpdfprocessing/model/actions/named-actions.md

 |**FirstPage**|Go to the first page of the document.|
 |**LastPage**|Go to the last page of the document.|

 >note Viewer applications may support additional, nonstandard named actions, but any document using them is not portable.
-If the viewer encounters a named action that is inappropriate for a viewing platform, or if the viewer does not recognize the name, it should take no action.
+If a viewer (e.g. Adobe Acrobat, RadPdfViewer or a web browser) encounters a named action that is inappropriate for a viewing platform, or if the viewer does not recognize the name, it should take no action.

+RadPdfProcessing offers support for the following *NonStandard* **Named actions** as well:

 |NonStandard Named Actions|Description|
 |----|----|